ZNGR-DYNAMICS/banhmibros/docs/components/Headline.md

 - **User Interface**: The headline is a bold, simple text.
 The styling is as simple as possible, with the `poppins` font for all non-titles, and avoiding over-use of the main font `circula`.
 - **User Experience**: Provides the user with a bold, meaningful sentence.
 Instead of using titles or headings at the top of sections or components, this headline is used.

+## 1.4 Potential Issues
+- (this section would describe potential issues, risks, etc. which are known).

 ## 1.4 History
-(this section would cover how the component has been changed and what knowledge has been gained with it)
+- (this section would cover how the component has been changed and what knowledge has been gained with it)

 ### Similar Components
 [`/app/components/Reviews/ReviewHeadline.tsx`](../../app/components/Reviews/ReviewHeadline.tsx)